pgilad/dotfiles/README.md

 [Fish shell](https://fishshell.com/) instead of zsh (Never looking back).

 It is said that "You cannot clone the same dotfiles twice" - [Wiki](https://en.wikiquote.org/wiki/Heraclitus#Quotes).

+**Note:**

+My dotfiles have been completely revamped on 27/10/2019.
+Looking for the old version with Zsh and an installer?
+[Click here](https://github.com/pgilad/dotfiles/tree/v1)

 ## Installation